Education Options

 • Georgetown English Language Center has very challenging English classes that run on a semester-basis.
 New classes start in September, January and June.
 Georgetown also offers Business English.
 The Evening & Weekend English courses typically run 8 or 9 weeks.

-• For Au Pairs who have ALREADY completed their course requirements, DC offers several free English classes which DO NOT give credit for the Au Pair program.
-Carlos Rosario, Next Step Public Charter School, Washington English Center and ESLIM all have free or low cost English classes which do NOT give credit.
+• For Au Pairs who have ALREADY completed their education requirements, DC offers several free English classes which DO NOT give credit for the Au Pair program.
+Carlos Rosario, Next Step Public Charter School, Washington English Center and ESLIM all have free or low cost English classes which DO NOT give credit.

-Au Pairs who do not want English classes often take:
+Au Pairs who DO NOT want English classes often take a WEEKEND class:

 Other Educational Options

 Is an ONLINE class appropriate for me?
+Please check with your counselor first.
 Here are some justifiable reasons:

 • If in-person classes are not available for au pairs in the host family community or are too far away for an au pair to travel.